A fantastic walk from Haytor Vale to Hound Tor, Dartmoor

 A stroll from the Visitor Centre to Haytor Rocks (out and back)

-If you don’t want a long hike, you can still walk directly to Haytor Rocks from the car park and back.
+If you don’t want a long hike, you can do a simple out-and-back route from the Visitor Centre to Haytor Rocks.
 This is about 400 metres each way.

 Climbing Haytor, Dartmoor, UK